-I am an undergrad at Columbia College.
-I've been going out with a girl here for the past six months.
-Last weekend I went home (out of NY) and fooled around with an ex-girlfriend.
+I've been going out with a girl here at my school for the past six months.
+Last weekend I went home (out of state), and fooled around with an ex-girlfriend.
 She called me last night and told me that she might have an STI.
 She went to the doctor this week and told me she would let me know when she finds out for sure.
 We didn't use a condom.

 My problem is, what should I tell my girlfriend?
 I really love her and don't want to ruin things because of this stupid fling I had.
 But I can tell she's annoyed that I've avoided her all weekend.
 I can't exactly tell her next time we get together that I don't feel like fooling around, but I don't know how long it will be before I know if I'm infected.
 And what do I do if I am?
 Help!

 Nobody said relationships were easy, so hang in there.
 This is a difficult situation and unfortunately, there is no simple solution.
 First and foremost, it's a good idea to take matters into your own hands and schedule an appointment for a full STI checkup rather than waiting for your ex to get back to you.
 Although your heart may be hurting, your physical health also needs a checkup.

 Since you're concered, you should make an appointment with your health care provider.
 At this appointment you may want to explain your recent experience to your health care provider, your reason for concern, and any specific info your ex-girlfriend may have given you (e.g., what STI she may have and what symptom(s) she is experiencing).
 Once you get tested, no matter what the outcome, you will at least relieve some anxiety just by knowing what you're dealing with.